ktrnthsnr/food-festival/README.md

 - Install the webpack-bundle-analyzer
 - $ `npm install -D webpack-bundle-analyzer`

+- Install webpack loader
+- $ `npm install image-webpack-loader`
+- Install dev server
+- $ `npm install webpack-dev-server`

 ## Usage

-- Clone the repo to your desktop, complete the installation.
-Then the app is ready for deployment to development.
+- This application's website is hosted on GitHub https://ktrnthsnr.github.io/food-festival

+- If cloning this repo to your desktop, and after completing the npm installation per above, you may view the app, by launching the `index.html` within your local desktop's browser.
+Note, the app is ready for deployment to a development environment.
-To execute the webpack, run in the bash terminal,
+- To execute the webpack and view the bundle report, run in the bash terminal,
 - $ `npm run build`
--
-- This will start An interactive tree map will render a report.html in the browser locally under c:/food-festival/dist/report.html, showing each bundle size being loaded.
+- This will start an interactive tree map will render a report.html in the browser locally under c:/food-festival/dist/report.html, showing each bundle size being loaded.
 Here is the report:
 - ![Interactive Tree Map](./report_sample.jpg "Interactive Tree Map")

 ## Performance

-- Completed performance testing before and after applying related fixes.
+- For this project, I completed performance testing before and after applying fixes.
 - Firstly, performance testing showed: logos and app images makes rendering and adding orders slow.
     * Audited website performance load times with Google Chrome > devtools > Lighthouse tool for mobile
 - Appled these fixes: optimization techniques used to quicken page load time, including